freeflyaz/reciplease/README.md

 <img src="./readme-assets/reciplease-logo.svg" width="250" style="display: block; margin: 0 auto;">

-# Reciplease

-### A full-stack MERN app which acts as a central repository for its users’ recipes.
+## A full-stack MERN app which acts as a central repository for its users’ recipes.

 ### What is Reciplease?